rustykatz/ArcadeSpaceShooter/README.md

 If you have any suggestions on some cool things to add to this game or want to co-develope this project with me just let me know! :)

 - Russell

+Log Last Updated: Fri, Nov 8, 2018

+# Features Currently Working On
+# '~' Denotes the Scene in which the features are being worked on

+~ LEVEL 1
+1) Re-scaling Sprites to new resolution
+2) Setting screen bounds
+3) Point and scoring system

+# Scenes that haven't been Implemented yet
+1) Highscore Scene
+2) Death Scene
+3) Tutorial Scene

+# Recently Added Features
+1) Button Manager (BtnManagerObj): Used to navigate through different scenes

+# Build Settings
+Platforms: Mobile, WebGl
+Resolution: W: 750 L: 1334 -> Native iPhone 6s resolution ( Device used for testing)